dcrreynolds/GreenDevList/README.md

 ## The List

-- Allow for a dark mode option
-- Remove unused resources
+## Planning

 - Make it a metric you care about and track (like cost)
 - Include emissions as a design point when building/refactoring
+- Include carbon cost in any cross-charging models

+## Building

+- Remove unused resources
 - Make your app smaller
 - Reduce network traffic transmission distance
 - Make non-time specific workloads aware of when it is greener to run